ssaserkar/ssaserkar/README.md

 ## What I'm Working On

 **[PowerLens](https://github.com/ssaserkar/powerlens)** — I built an open-source tool that measures the real energy cost of AI inference on NVIDIA Jetson.
-It reads the hardware power sensors (INA3221 via sysfs), correlates power with individual inferences, and reports joules per inference — something tegrastats and jtop can't do.
+It reads the hardware power sensors (INA3221 via sysfs), correlates power with individual inferences, and reports millijoules per inference — something tegrastats and jtop can't do.

-Results from real hardware (Jetson Orin Nano):
+Results from real hardware (Jetson Orin Nano, 5 models, 3 power modes, FP16 TensorRT):
-- Small model: 0.010 J/inference at 13.6W
-- Large model: 1.281 J/inference at 35.3W — 128x more energy
+- MobileNetV2: 10.3 mJ/inference — ResNet-50: 22.6 mJ/inference (2.2× more energy)
+- 25W mode is universally optimal — best energy efficiency across all five models tested
+- Latency varies less than 2% across power modes — you get efficiency for free
+- SoC static power is 34–44% of compute — nearly half the energy keeps the chip alive, not your model
+- FP16 saves 1.1–2.1× energy over FP32 depending on model architecture
-- 25W power mode is more efficient than max performance mode
+- Batch size 8 is 2× more efficient than batch size 1
-- GPU temperature rises 10°C under sustained 150-second load
+- Thermal steady state at 67.5°C with 18°C headroom under 600-second sustained max load — no throttling

 63 tests.
 7 CLI commands.
 Validated against tegrastats within 2%.